TrevorDBrown/Texpansion-Node/README.md

 # Texpansion
 A text expanding utility for macOS, Windows, and Linux.

+## This project is no longer maintained...
+As of March 30th, 2022, I have found a text expansion utility that I really like, called [aText](https://www.trankynam.com/atext/).
+It handles everything I ever needed in a utility of this nature, and more!
+As such, I will no longer continue working on this project.

 ## Prerequisites
 Texpansion requires Node.js 9.7.1 or higher to run.